 - Type of work (new build, remodel, etc.)

-- Check if there are any extra charges
+- Check for any possible extra charges.

 After Submission: Inspections and Approvals